TurboVega/agon512k/README.md

 To access the first 64KB of memory, the address must be in the range &40000 to &4FFFF, not &00000 to &0FFFF.
 Any address in the range &40000 to &BFFFF is allowed.
+<i>Be careful when specifying addresses within the BASIC or MOS areas!</i>

 Usage: !emdDA% = <i>destinationaddress</i>
 <br>